She Called Me Baby: R&B versions

 "He Called Me Baby" entered the R&B charts for the first time in December 1968 via a recording by Ella Washington made for Nashville-based R&B label Sound Stage 7.
-Recorded at FAME Studios in Muscle Shoals, Washington's "He Called Me Baby" was only a moderate R&B hit (#38) but crossed-over to the Billboard Hot 100 (#77) and earned Washington a Grammy nomination for Best R&B Performance - Female.
+Recorded at FAME Studios in Muscle Shoals, Washington's "He Called Me Baby" was only a moderate R&B hit (#38) but crossed-over to the Billboard Hot 100 (#77) and earned Washington a Grammy nomination for Best R&B Performance – Female.

 In its female version, "He Called Me Baby", the song was a Top Ten R&B hit for Candi Staton in 1971.
-The track was includes in Staton's Stand By Your Man album and was cut at FAME Studios with studio owner Rick Hall producing - included a version of "He Called Me Baby" issued as a single concurrently with the album's release in December 1970.
-Staton's version of "He Called Me Baby" - which Harlan Howard's widow says the composer "loved" - reached #9 R&B in February 1971, and also crossed over to the Hot 100 peaking at #52.
+The track was includes in Staton's Stand By Your Man album and was cut at FAME Studios with studio owner Rick Hall producing – included a version of "He Called Me Baby" issued as a single concurrently with the album's release in December 1970.
+Staton's version of "He Called Me Baby" – which Harlan Howard's widow says the composer "loved" – reached No. 9 R&B in February 1971, and also crossed over to the Hot 100 peaking at No. 52.

-Nancy Wilson remade "He Called Me Baby" for her 1975 album Come Get to This; released as a single the track reached #74 R&B.
+Nancy Wilson remade "He Called Me Baby" for her 1975 album Come Get to This; released as a single the track reached No. 74 R&B.